Call Kirk: 0476 479 835

 What if my home isn't facing north?

-There's a misunderstanding that if you don't have north facing positions on your roof, then you shouldn't get solar.
+There's a common misconception that you shouldn't get solar if you don't have north facing positions on your roof.

 Solar Victoria